kubeflow/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 ## Lightweight Python component Notebook example

-For a complete example of lightweigh Python component, cou can refer to [the lightweight python component notebook example](https://github.com/kubeflow/pipelines/blob/master/samples/core/lightweight_component/lightweight_component.ipynb) to learn more about declaring output visualizations.
+For a complete example of lightweigh Python component, you can refer to [the lightweight python component notebook example](https://github.com/kubeflow/pipelines/blob/master/samples/core/lightweight_component/lightweight_component.ipynb) to learn more about declaring output visualizations.

 ## YAML component example